It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

 - No passing of anything between boats during the tournaments.
 This would result in automatic disqualification from that specific tournament event day.

-- After 7:15am on tournament day, if a boat touches land for any reason they will be automatically disqualified from that specific tournament event day.
+- After check out at Don’s Dock on tournament day, if a boat touches land for any reason they will be automatically disqualified from that specific tournament event day.

-- Before 7:15am a team may receive bait from a bait boat.
-After 7am on tournament day a team may not meet up with any other boat, including bait boats, or they will be automatically disqualified.
+- Before the shot gun start a team may receive bait from a bait boat.
+After the shot gun start a team may not meet up with any other boat, including bait boats, or they will be automatically disqualified.

 - There will be no feeding and/or stuffing of any kingfish with any bait fish, fish and/or any foreign objects (ie ice, weights, etc).
 This will result in immediate disqualification.